MattDoonan/DDD-Core-Helpers/README.md

 From lowest to highest in the hierarchy:

 - 🔹 **ValueObjectResult:** Used for creating value objects.
-- 🔹 **EntityResult:** Used within entity classes for domain-specific operations.
-The typed version only returns an `Entity` object.
+- 🔹 **EntityResult:** Used within entity classes for domain-specific operations
 - 🔹 **MapperResult:** Used for object mapping operations.
-- 🔹 **InfraResult:** Used in the infrastructure layer for non-repository operations.
+- 🔹 **InfraResult:** Used in the infrastructure layer for non-repository infrastructure operations.
 - 🔹 **RepoResult:** Used in the infrastructure layer for repository operations.
-Can only contain an `AggregateRoot`.
 - 🔹 **ServiceResult:** Used in the service layer for domain-specific applications.
 - 🔹 **UseCaseResult:** Used in the use case layer.
 Typically, results are converted to this type when propagating outward.
 - 🔹 **Result:** A generic result type that can be used anywhere in the application.